NetoECommerce/App-Tutorial/README.md

 - You can redirect the user to the following URL to initiate the flow yourself:
   `https://apps.getneto.com/oauth/v2/auth?store_domain={store_domain}&client_id={client_id}&response_type=code&callback_uri={callback_uri}`

-For the purpose of this tutorial you can supply your sandbox store domain as the `store_domain` parameter (this should just be the primary domain, e.g. mysandboxstore.neto.com.au), your client ID as the `client_id` parameter and `http://localhost:3000/auth/callback` as the `callback_uri` parameter.
+For the purpose of this tutorial you can supply your sandbox store domain as the `store_domain` parameter, your client ID as the `client_id` parameter and `http://localhost:3000/auth/callback` as the `callback_uri` parameter.

-Fill in the parameters in the above URI and enter it into in your browser which should take you to the Neto application authorization page.
-Log into the store by selecting **Partner Account** and entering your partner login information.
+Go to the complete URI in your browser which should take you to the Neto application authorisation page.
+Log into the store by selecting **Partner Account** and entering your parter login information.

-If everything has been setup correctly you should see `Successfully authenticated!` in the browser.
+If everything has been set up correctly you should see `Successfully authenticated!` in the browser.

 ## Fetch data from Neto